WHAT IS ADRENAL FATIGUE in Meridian ID

-Maybe this is the first time you’ve heard of the term adrenal fatigue, or maybe someone has told you about it previously, but what does it actually look like?
+Maybe this is the first time you’ve heard of the term adrenal fatigue in Meridian ID, or maybe someone has told you about it previously, but what does it actually look like?

 Today we are going to cover:

 - What exactly is adrenal fatigue?